ivycat/ivycat-ajax-testimonials/README.md

 * List all testimonials using a shortcode.
 Great for creating a Testimonials page that displays all testimonials, or a list of testimonials from a specific group.
 * Customize the output template for the testimonial list to suit your needs.

 **Note:** Plugin depends upon your theme's styles and _does not_ contain native styles.
-You may have to tweak the plugin output template, or your own CSS to make your tesimonial styles consistent with the trest of your site.
+You may have to tweak the plugin output template, or your own CSS to make your tesimonial styles consistent with the rest of your site.

 ## Installation ##